rethinkdb/rethinkdb-rs/api/javascript/manipulating-tables/index_create.md

 The `indexFunction` can be an anonymous function or a binary representation obtained from the `function` field of [indexStatus](/api/javascript/index_status).

+If successful, `createIndex` will return an object of the form `{"created": 1}`.
+If an index by that name already exists on the table, a `RqlRuntimeError` will be thrown.

 __Example:__ Create a simple index based on the field `postId`.

 ```js